Alumari, mi portati

 Modern day witches are ordinary people who have simply chosen to develop their intuition and learn to trust in it, and who have a vested interest in their own spiritual development and in becoming better people every day.
 They most definitely are NOT devil-worshippers.

 Now, that doesn't mean that devil-worshippers don't exist.
-I personally don't believe in the devil, but those people who do, and who are quite enamoured of the idea of worshipping a most perverted being whom they consider to be the devil, are not called witches but rather, satanists.
+I personally don't believe in the devil (I believe, rather, in the existence of dark entities, but that's a subject for a different article), but those people who do, and who are quite enamoured of the idea of worshipping a most perverted being whom they consider to be the devil, are not called witches but rather, satanists.

 Alumari, alla via